-Twitter shares tumble as flat user growth disappoint investors
+Twitter shares tumble as user growth stalls

 Twitter's second-quarter net loss widened as it took a $55 million impairment charge related to an investment writedown and revenue fell 4.7 percent.

-The company has been trying to boost revenue through livestreaming deals, but had a setback in April when it lost a deal to livestream NFL games this year to Amazon.com Inc (AMZN.O).
+The company has been trying to boost revenue through live-streaming deals, but had a setback in April when it lost a deal to stream U.S. National Football League games this year to Amazon.com Inc (AMZN.O).

 Advertising revenue fell 8 percent to $489 million, but well exceeded the $458.1 million estimate.